 Sealing the nutritional gaps in our diet is one of the major advantages of taking multivitamins.

 The purpose of multivitamins is to supplement these nutritional gaps, and not to replace the entire role of whole foods in providing our body with primary nutrition.
-In fact, that is what the very name ‘supplement’ suggests.
+That is what the very name ‘supplement’ suggests.

 One research suggests that mineral and vitamin supplementation can protect against health problems and diseases connected to chronic nutrient deficiencies.
 Food Matters are: